 Recently, Stadelmaier acquired SHOEBOX QuickTest from Beyond Medical Solutions AG (GMS).
 QuickTest is a simple, self-administered hearing screening test available on an iPad.
 They set the system up in their optical centers as a way of offering additional services to their clients.
 While they wait for their eye appointment, or for their glasses to be serviced or repaired, they can perform a quick assessment of their hearing health.
 The service offers added value for their customers, but it also helps Stadelmaier generate additional revenue for their hearing center.

 In Switzerland, 1 in 10 people say they suffer some hearing loss.
 And less than 4 out of 10 of them use hearing aids even if they could benefit from them.
 This is not an isolated problem.
 According to the World Health Organization (WHO) 466 million people worldwide suffer disabling hearing loss.
 By 2050 that number is estimated to grow to 900 million.

-It has been well reported that the average person waits 7 to 10 years before deciding to do something about their hearing loss.
+It has been well reported that the average person waits seven-to-ten years before deciding to do something about their hearing loss.
 When they do finally seek treatment, they will often say that the problem only started in the last few months.
 That is rarely the case.
 There are many reasons for the long delay.
 One not to be minimized is the stigma attached to wearing a hearing aid.
 This often demands an acceptance that “I’m getting older”.
 But hearing loss left untreated can have much more serious and long-lasting effects.
 There is even research connecting the dots between hearing loss and dementia.